bradduy/DreamManifest/README.md

 python inference.py
 ```

-The server will start on `http://localhost:8080`
+The server will start using the settings from your `config.yaml` file.

 ### API Endpoints